Frequently Asked Questions about COVID-19 (novel coronavirus)

 What is COVID-19?

-COVID-19 is a disease caused by a respiratory virus (SARS-CoV-2) first identified in Wuhan, Hubei Province, China in December 2019.
+COVID-19 is a disease caused by a respiratory virus (SARS-CoV-2) first identified in China in December 2019.
 COVID-19 is a new virus that hasn’t caused illness in humans before.
-Cases have been reported worldwide, including in the United States.
-Most cases in the U.S. are associated with travel to an affected geographic area, or with close contact with someone confirmed to have COVID-19.
+It has since spread rapidly to countries worldwide, including the United States.
+This situation poses a serious public health risk.
+West Virginians at the state, private sector, community, and family level are working to reduce COVID-19’s effect on both our state’s health and its economy.

-Are there any cases in the Jefferson County area?
+How many cases are there in the Jefferson County area?

 How does this disease spread?